Fortuity in the D1-D5 system

 Using the lifting formula \eqref{eqn:frac_mode_transf}, the computation of \eqref{ThreePT} reduces to contour integrals on the $t$-plane, with the integrands being products of the following terms: \begin{itemize} \item Covering map factors: These factors arise from the conformal transformation induced by the covering map \( z = \Gamma(t) \).
-Their specific form is dictated by the choice of the covering map determined by the cycle shapes of the initial and final states, the left-moving weights of the modes acting on these states, and the fermionic or bosonic nature of the modes. \item Correlation functions: Both the ${\mathbb Z}_2$ twisted operator inserted at \( z = 1 \) and the chiral-chiral primary states involved in $\ket{w_{i}}$ and $\ket{(w+1)_{j}}$ in \eqref{ThreePT} are lifted to spin fields on the covering space (see Appendix~\ref{app: coveringspace}).
+Their specific form is dictated by the choice of the covering map determined by the cycle shapes of the initial and final states, the left-moving weights of the modes acting on these states, and the fermionic or bosonic nature of the modes. \item Correlation functions: Both the ${\mathbb Z}_2$ twisted operator inserted at \( z = 1 \) and the chiral-chiral primary states involved in $\ket{(w-n)_{i_2}}$ and $\ket{(n)_{i_1}}$ in \eqref{ThreePT} are lifted to spin fields on the covering space (see Appendix~\ref{app: coveringspace}).
+Under this map, $\ket{(w-n)_{i_2}}$ is lifted to an operator at $t=0$, while $\ket{(n)_{i_1}}$ is lifted to an operator at $t=\tfrac{w}{\,w-n}$ in the covering space.
 Hence, we get a product of a free boson correlator and a correlation function of free fermions with spin fields.
 The former can be simply computed using Wick contraction, while the latter involving spin fields and fermions can be computed using bosonization techniques with formulae given in the appendix.

 \end{itemize}